 On today’s rapid reviews:

-Welcome to my stop on the blog tour for Hay’s latest release, Do No Harm, I’m delighted to be sharing my review with you today.
+Welcome to my stop on the blog tour for Broken Ponies, the sequel to Nemesister, and the second book in the Crooked Little Sister series.
+I’m delighted to be sharing my review with you today.

 Following the gripping – and deadly – events of their night under siege in Nemesister, the sequel, Broken Ponies, provides more details of Red’s mysterious past as well as Rita’s childhood, and brings light to the events that will eventually bring them together.

 But meanwhile Red’s hunters have not given up the chase and Rita becomes bait in a trap set for Red in a terrifying storm damaged fairground….

 The second in the Crooked Little Sisters series, Broken Ponies will thrill fans of dark gothic thrillers and readers of John Connolly and Joe Hill.
 Continue reading “Blog Tour | Book Review: Broken Ponies by Sophie Jonas-Hill (Crooked Little Sisters #2)”